remult/remult/docs/blog/angular-for-non-web-developers.md

 let's review:
 1. We've added the required imports (those are added automatically when typing the names later on and allowing vscode to add them.
 See "adding the import statements" note below)
 2. We've added a parameter to the constructor called `remult` of type `Remult` from `remult`.
 This object will help us get data from the server and more. by tagging it as `private` we make it available throughout the class, by using `this.remult`
 3. We've added the definition of `products` in this component.
-We've asked the remult to provide us with `gridSettings` for the `Entity` Products - and we've configured it to allow update insert and delete.
+We've asked the remult to provide us with `gridSettings` for the `Entity` Product - and we've configured it to allow update insert and delete.